 NPiS achieves this through the following objectives:

-- To gather and share information on injury trends, priorities and programmes
+- Gather and share information on injury trends, priorities and programmes.

-- To raise awareness, commitment and motivation to promote safety within organisations and throughout the community
+- Raise awareness, commitment and motivation to promote safety within organisations and throughout the community

-- Advocating for policy and legislative change that supports improved community safety.
+- Advocate for policy and legislative change that supports improved community safety

-- To guide and support organisations to develop effective injury prevention interventions that target high risk and vulnerable groups.
+- Guide and support the development of plans for effective injury prevention within organisations that target high risk and vulnerable groups

 The organisations represented in the NPiS group are each committed to a shared vision of community safety free from both intentional and unintentional injuries: